Vector35/binaryninja-api/docs/getting-started.md

 ### Navigating

 ![navigation >](img/navigation.png "Navigation")
 Navigating code in Binary Ninja is usually a case of just double-clicking where you want to go.
-Addresses, references, functions, jump edges, etc, can all be double-clicked to navigate.
+Addresses, references, functions, jump edges etc, can all be double-clicked to navigate.
 Additionally, the `g` hotkey can navigate to a specific address in the current view.
 Syntax for this field is very flexible.
 Full expressions can be entered including basic arithmetic, dereferencing, and name resolution (function names, data variable names, segment names, etc).
 Numerics default to hexadecimal but that can be controlled as well.
 Full documentation on the syntax of this field can be found [here](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=parse_expression#binaryninja.binaryview.BinaryView.parse_expression).

 ### Switching Views
 ![graph view >](img/view-choices.png "Different Views")